Are you the Salesforce Admin for your nonprofit? Was that always the intention, or is it the case now because #multiplehats?

 10. NPSP Days

 NPSP Day is an “un-conference” hosted in major cities across the globe, specifically for nonprofit Salesforce admins.
-Ryan Ozimek hosts these one-day events, where participants set the agenda during the first half of the day and spend the rest engaging in conversation on those topics.
-Here’s a list of the upcoming NPSP Days.
+Participants set the agenda for these one-day events in the AM, and spend the rest of the day in conversation.

 I personally like the structure of a pre-set agenda.
-But the gatherings are a great networking opportunity, and it’s certainly a nice alternative for those who can’t swing a Dreamforce conference.
-(If you don’t know what Dreamforce is, I’ll let Salesforce Ben tell you.)
+But the gatherings are a great networking opportunity, and it’s certainly a nice alternative for those who can’t do the Dreamforce (mega-conference) price tag.